houmingc/myprofile/README.md

 # Hi there! 👋

 I'm Hou Ming, a passionate DevOps and Full-Stack Engineer with expertise in building and optimizing systems.
+I aspire to be django developer.

 # 💫 About Me: